Simerax/fluxVM/README.md

 ## Running Code
 Well right now running code is very limited.
-You can do simple Integer addition and store results in variables.
-Check out the examples directory
+You can add and subtract Integers do jumps and print strings.

+If you want to run example code you should __build the project in release mode__.
+In debug mode you will get a boatload of noisey debug messages.
+You can just change the `CMAKE_BUILD_TYPE` from `Debug` to `Release` inside the `build.sh` script